betocastillo86/doctorhouse/README.md

 # Other features

-- ✔️ Send email notifications
+- ✔️ Notification System
+   - ❌ Notify new request
+   - ❌ Notify request approved / rejected
 - ❌ Unit testing
 - ❌ Front end (If you have any ideas you can start here https://github.com/betocastillo86/doctorhouse.web)
 - ❌ Seeding full list of countries and cities